-The ADES awards ESG funds through a competitive Request for Proposals (RFP) process.
-Each RFP describes in detail the criteria that will be used to select applications.
-The criteria may include service methodology, experience and expertise, cost, capacity, and other relevant factors.
+ADES distributes ESG funds through a rigorous Request for Proposals (RFP) process, which employs detailed criteria to evaluate applicants.
+The criteria include service methodology, experience, expertise, cost, capacity, and other relevant factors.

-Additionally, ADES may establish Intergovernmental Agreements with local municipalities to administer and distribute ESG funding.
-ESG Contracts are awarded based on the needs of the service area and available service providers.
-The criteria may include service methodology, experience and expertise, cost, capacity, and other relevant factors.
+In addition, ADES may establish Intergovernmental Agreements with local municipalities to administer and distribute ESG funding.
+ESG contracts are awarded based on the service area's needs and the availability of service providers.
+The criteria for selection include service methodology, experience, expertise, cost, capacity, and other relevant factors.